List of novellas

 Novellas are works of prose fiction longer than a short story but shorter than a novel.
 Several novellas have been recognized as among the best examples of the literary form.
 Publishers and literary award societies typically consider a novella's word count to be between 17,000 and 40,000 words.

 Major novellas

-Certain novellas have been recognized as the best examples of the literary form, through their appearance on multiple best-of lists.
+Certain novellas have been recognized as some of the best examples of the literary form, through their appearance on multiple best-of lists.